-- 4. Remove the tube connectors (B), screws (A), and nuts from the draper joint to uncouple the draper. - 5.
-Pull the draper off the drive roller.
+4. Remove the tube connectors (B), screws (A), and nuts from the draper joint to uncouple the draper.

 6. Align the setscrews with the hole (A) in the guard.
 Remove the two setscrews holding the motor onto the drive roller.